 Watch the full video

-This Spanish scheme of work video focuses on the hard ‘d’ sound, found at the beginning of words like dado and domingo.
-While similar to the English d, the Spanish version has a lighter, more dental quality, made by placing the tongue against the upper teeth rather than the roof of the mouth.
+In this Spanish phonics video, pupils focus on the hard ‘d’ sound, found at the beginning of words such as dado and domingo.
+While similar to the English ‘d’, the Spanish version has a lighter, more dental quality, produced by placing the tongue against the upper teeth rather than the roof of the mouth.

-Through clear “mouth mechanics” guidance, pupils learn how to shape their mouth and position their tongue to create a crisp, voiced consonant.
+Through clear mouth mechanics guidance, pupils learn how to shape their mouth and position their tongue to create a crisp, voiced consonant.
 The video provides visual support and repetition, helping pupils produce the sound accurately and recognise where it occurs in spoken Spanish.
+Pupils develop confidence in producing essential consonant sounds for clearer, more authentic speech.

 Spanish Year 3 and Year 4 scheme of work.